Home > redbud leaves turning yellow

 Environmental Stress

 Drought is one of the most common causes of redbud yellow leaves.
 When a redbud does not receive enough water, it will begin to conserve its resources by shedding its leaves.
-This is a survival mechanism that helps the tree redirect its limited water supply to its essential functions.
-As a result, the leaves will turn yellow and eventually fall off, leaving the tree looking sparse and dull.
+This survival mechanism helps the tree redirect limited water supply to its essential functions.
+As a result, the leaves will turn yellow and eventually fall off.

 Excessive sunlight can also cause stress on redbuds.
 The leaves of a redbud are delicate and can easily get scorched by too much direct sunlight.
-This causes damage to the leaves and can accelerate their yellowing process.
 In extreme cases, the leaves may even turn brown and fall off due to sunburn.

 Poor soil conditions can also lead to redbud leaf yellowing.
 Redbuds require well-drained soil with a slightly acidic pH level.
 If the soil is too compact or lacks essential nutrients, it can result in redbud tree leaves turning yellow.